ifigeneiatsiflidou/applied-statistics-project/README.md

 ### Exercise 2: Multiple Linear Regression

-We extend our analysis by exploring additional variables that may improve our ability to predict movie revenue Most of the dataset’s remaining information is in text or JSON format.
+We extend our analysis by exploring additional variables that may improve our ability to predict movie revenue.
+Most of the dataset’s remaining information is in text or JSON format.
 From this, we engineer two new numerical explanatory variables:
 -	The number of male cast members per movie (from the cast field)
 -	The number of production companies involved in each movie (from the production_companies field)